cfpdx-401JS-spring-2017/functional-array-methods/LAB.md

 ### `filter(array, callback)`

 Takes a callback of signature `(item, index) => {}` and creates a new array with all items whose callback returned `true` or a truthy value.
+Any holes in the array should be skipped (don't call the callback function).

 Returns the new array of "filtered" items.